-Ships via Overnight methods only.
-Ships Monday-Thursday.
+Ships Monday-Wednesday UPS Overnight only.
 See shipping info for details.
-For delivery only.
-Not available in store.

 Galendromus occidentalis is an effective predatory mite for control of spider mites and other mite species in high temperature, low humidity settings.
 It is an active predator of mite eggs, nymphs and adults.
 When compared to P. persimilis, G. occidentalis mite predators are more effective in tree-top releases and on plants with hairy leaves.
 G. occidentalis is also able to sustain itself on pollen in the absence of a large pest population making it advantageous in a preventive release setting.